DJABO-dev/DJABO-dev.github.io/README.md

 5 - Playlists are marked with 📀 simbol when not selected, and those selected to sync are marked with ✅.
 You don't need to mark anything in right side to sync.
 Righ side marking is to see list of tracks of every playlist selected and repair red ones in case.
 You can see track list on both, left side and right side and repair them in case with the same procedure.

-5 - Solved some issues with buttons activations.
+6 - Solved some issues with buttons activations.

+7 - Added support to see history in performance databases.
+It can be opened and then you can save the list of tracks to a text file.
+History list can't be transfered.
+No sync to this.

 If anyone finds any errors, please let me know.
 If anyone can improve the code, please share it with everyone.